DigiBP/digibp-dom/README.md

 ### Request for new employee

 The Task "Request for Employee" has been automated as follows: The department Manager doesnt need to write Email notification to make the Request for the new Employee.
-He can just easily tell Aleksa to do that.
+He can use the dialogflow by simply typing in the answer to the following questions:

+1. Hi there, what is your prefered position? -> Answer: Position name
+2. What is the role of the job? -> Answer: Role
+3. Do you have salery expectation? -> Answer: negotianable

+The input values/answers to the questions will than be summed up to one information base and sended to the Department Head.

-- Aleksa, make a request for new employee and send it to the department head.
+- ake a request for new employee and send it to the department head.
 - Aleksa makes the notification and sends it to the deprtment head.

+Picture